manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ~~~~~~~~~~~~~~~~

 Integer, in bytes.
 The maximum RAM allocated for cached result sets.
 Default is 0, meaning disabled.
-Refer to `query
+Refer to :ref:`query
 cache <query_cache>` for details.

 .. code-block:: ini